Apartments in Rome – Vacation Rental Apartments

-Rome, Italy also known as the Eternal City, is one of the oldest destinations in Europe, spanning back thousands of years to days when toga-clad Romans walked the streets and chariot racing took place in impressive amphitheaters.
+Rome, also known as the Eternal City, is one of the oldest destinations in Europe, spanning back thousands of years to days when toga-clad Romans walked the streets and chariot racing took place in impressive amphitheaters.
+It remains a vibrant, popular hotspot for tourists who are looking to step back in time in a land of rich culture and fascinating history.

 Things to do in Rome